Fred159/RoboticsND-Follow-me-deeplearning/README.md

 #### 2. write encoder, decoder block and fully convolutional neural network.
 Add encoder and decoder block with TODO hint.

 My neural network structure show as below.
 It is pretty deep and with 1x1 convolutional layer.

 ![layer structure](https://github.com/Fred159/RoboticsND-Follow-me-deeplearning/blob/master/Project%20Image/layer.png)

+Encoder step is just general convolution process.The convolustion process was implemented to image for extract features of image.
+The more deeper, the more abstract and important features can be extracted.
+But why it called encoder?
+Because, the neural network encode the image in to a feature map with many channels.
+However, we will lose some spatial information from the origin image since the channel increase.
+When we compress image with a person, then with convolusion step, each slide window's feature can be extracted.
+However, spatial information of each pixel is not be extracted.
+So we use 1x1 connvolution layer to extract spatial information from whole channels.
+After this step, feature map with spatial information is made.We encode image from [160,160,3]  to [10,10.256]<=this is feature.
+For segmentation problem, we need to upsample the each feature map.
+This is why we call the process as decoder.
+Because decoder's feature is using the feature map to recover the original image's size [160,160,3].
+The pixel-wise segmentation mission is done.
+When decoder recover, it can't recover the feature map to original image.
+Because when pooling step and relu step, the feature map actually change a lot, so when recover step, decoder can't upsample the pixel as origin image's accuracy.
+It means we always lose spatial information of origin image step by step.

 Stride is always [2,2] except in 1x1 convolutional layer.
 The layer's depth is finally change to 256 with 1x1 convolutional network.
 The 1x1 convolutional network can extract spatial information in 256 layer.1x1 convolution layer also can decrease the layers' depth, it make layer can be trained more easily.
 It give each pixel a specific label, so this 1x1 convolution is the key of pixel wise segmentation problems!